IISERM/Date-A-Programmer/index.md

 ## Question 3) Draw a heart [50 Marks]

-It's Valentine week and you (as a biology major) have to plot a 2D heart in Matplotlib to impress your valentine.
+a) It's Valentine week and you (as a biology major) have to plot a 2D heart to impress your valentine.

 Draw a heart using just the character `*`.
 Take an input `n` from the user, which is a measure of the size of the heart, say, the number of rows.
 You are free to decide how you do it, whether you draw a filled one, or a hollow one.
 The following is an example-